Applications Research areas

 ‘we demonstrate that a single run using the MinION sequencer based on a straightforward 10-min library preparation protocol allows a 67-fold increase in genome contiguity and improves genome completeness by 28%...’Díaz-Viraqué, F. et al. Genome Biol Evol 11(7):1952–1957 (2019).

 Scalable sequencing for microbial analysis

 From portable yet powerful Flongle and MinION devices to the flexible, high-throughput benchtop GridION and PromethION platforms — scale your sequencing to match your specific microbial genomics requirements.

 Automated sample extraction and library preparation — use predefined or custom protocols.View product

 Adapting MinION and GridION to run our lowest cost flow cells — ideal for smaller and routine microbial sequencing assays.View product

 All the benefits of real-time nanopore sequencing in a pocket-sized, USB-powered device — available from just $1,000, including sequencing reagents.View product

 A powerful, portable, and affordable all-in-one sequencing and analysis device.
-Perform real-time sequencing at sample source for the fastest access to results.
 Ideal for in-field or lab-based analysis of bacteria, virus, fungi, and small protozoa genomes.View product

-Combining up to 24 independent, high-capacity flow cells with powerful, integrated compute, PromethION 24 delivers flexible, on-demand access to terabases of sequencing data — ideal for high-throughput labs and highly multiplexed samples.View products
+Offering 24 independent, high-capacity flow cells and powerful, integrated compute, PromethION 24 delivers flexible access to terabases of sequencing data — ideal for high-throughput labs and highly multiplexed samples.View product